… the Process

 Swift is the author of The Church Has Left the Building – A Case Study of One Church’s Story of Transformation, Redefinition & New Life and is the Executive Director of Firebird Spirit, Inc., a nonprofit devoted to assisting churches and small not-for-profits in redefining themselves in light of the global pandemic and the social/political changes of the 21st century.
 Her life is devoted to working with people and institutions in transition.
 Midwifing transformation is second nature to her.

-What this means is that she brings to her work with each person a wide variety of skills, approaches and experiences, knowing the right questions to ask and the best times to take a step back.
-Her practical, pragmatic and every-day language makes her approachable and excited to celebrate each person’s unique journey.
+What this means is that she brings to her work with each person a wide variety of skills, approaches and experiences, knowing the right questions to ask and the best times to take a step back and listen.
+Her practical, pragmatic and every-day language makes her approachable and excited to celebrate each person’s and each church’s unique journey.

 The secret is to ride loose in the saddle and hold fast to the reins.
 Sometimes you just have to throw your hands up and laugh!”

 A transformative thinker and visionary, Deb is committed to helping people reach their full potential with humor and grace.
-With Master’s Degrees in Education (SUNY-Oneonta in 1980) and Divinity (Colgate Rochester Crozer Divinity School in 1990), she is a writer and musician, as well as a pastor and a coach, who loves technology, binge watching British mysteries, home repair and gardening, and relaxing in her inflatable hot tub.
+With Master’s Degrees in Education (SUNY-Oneonta in 1980) and Divinity (Colgate Rochester Crozer Divinity School in 1990), she is a writer and musician, as well as a pastor, author, consultant and a coach, who loves technology, binge-watching British mysteries as well as writing her own, engaging in home repair and gardening projects, and relaxing in her inflatable hot tub.

 Look for her on: